 Before we issue your final account we will review the repairs costs we have charged over the last 5 years to ensure that you are not charged more than £10,000 in that 5 year period.

-The statutory £10,000 cap applies only to work completed under the PFI contracts – when do the PFI contracts end?
+The statutory £10,000 cap applies only to work completed under the PFI contracts – when does the PFI contract end?

 Is the estimated cost likely to change?